joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 });

 app.listen(3003, () => {
-  console.log("I am listening for requests on port 3003!");
+  console.log("Listening for requests on port 3003");
 });
 ```